KSAH-42/RabbitOM/README.md

 * RTCP (not actually implemented)
 * Onvif (not actually implemented)

-But also to access to the raw data, many libs didn't provide a direct access to the audio/video packets.
+But also to access to the raw data.
+Many libs didn't provide a direct access to the audio/video packets.

 # About Session Description Protocol

+What is SDP ?

+SDP is a protocol used describe some streams configuration, and contains important information the Keys used by codecs, which are accessible using Onvif protocols.
+Theses keys like VPS, PPS, SPS are mandatories.
+You can decode video streams just be receiving data from an RTP channel.
+And keys are stored in sdp the document where the SDP are only exchanged during a RTSP session.
+The SDP protocol are used by security camera and also by device that support SIP protocols.

 The actual implementation provide a strong type objects.
 I found many implementation that just implement a SDP using a dictionary of string/string or string/object.
 In many projects, when people add more and more features, it may difficult to access to the data.
 Using a simple dictionary introduce anti pattern called primitive obsession anti pattern.
 To avoid this ugly approach of using a just a dictionary, I decided to implement a set of classes that provide a better access to data located inside SDP document.
 This implementation has been tested with many security camera models and RTSP servers.
 The serialization mecanism MUST respect a certain order.
 So here, you will find a tolerant serializer.
 This actual implementation provide a tolerant serialization mecanism that handle many cases, like formating issues, case sensitive issues, ordering issues, extra whitespaces between separators, etc... which are sometimes, present in some systems that can deliver a SDP.